vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 If those assumptions do not meet your needs then you will have to make the necessary adjustments as you go through the documentation.

-## If you really don't care about the details ...
+## If you don't care about the details ...

+If you are in a hurry and just want a TAP installation that you can use and experiment with, and don't want to understand the installation and customisation process, then we have provided a script that runs all of the installation steps.
+Click on the section below for the details, otherwise carry on with the full instructions,

 ```section:begin
 name: just-do-it
 title: Just Do It
 ```

-If you are in a hurry and just want a TAP installation that you can use and experiment with, and don't want to understand the installation and customisation process, then we have provided a script that runs all of the installation steps.
-The script will result in a TAP installation with the following
+Using this this script will result in a TAP installation with the following configuration:
-configuration:

 * It uses the `light` profile, so does not include the supply chain security tools, the API Portal or the Learning Center.